syncfusion-content/winui-docs/winui/Rating/Customization.md

 ## Orientation

-The Rating control provides support to displayed horizontally or vertically by setting the `Orientation` property.
+The Rating control provides support to display the rating items either horizontally or vertically by setting the `Orientation` property.
+The default value is horizontal.

 {% tabs %}
 {% highlight XAML %}